mhstrkmp/100-days-of-code-RD1/log.md

 ✅ Review of what I've learned so far.

 ### R1D23
 Relaxed weekend session ...

 🎯 Finished the Basic Data Structure Section by [freeCodeCamp.org](https://www.freecodecamp.org/)

 ✅ Some reading and review

+### R1D24
+✅ Some Basic Algorithm Scripting by [freeCodeCamp.org](https://www.freecodecamp.org/)

+🤗 Playtime with Next.js and Tailwind CSS